 Liberal Arts Senior Seminar

+The only common course required of all Liberal Arts majors is the capstone course taken during the senior year.
 The capstone experience of the program is the completion of either LAM 499 or LAM 403/404.
 The LAM 499 is generally an independent study project with a faculty member in one of the disciplines used in the major.
-The heart of this course will be a liberal arts research project based on a concept, question, problem, or theme that emerges from the disciplines that make up his or her program.
+Students produce a 20-page research project that synthesizes their disciplinary studies to solve a problem, answer a question, or address a theme related to their studies or career pursuits.